pauldzim/OVCC/README.md

+Update: Joysticks are now working.
+Bumped the version to 1.6.1a

 This is a fork of Walter Zambotti's OVCC project: https://github.com/WallyZambotti/OVCC

 I have added an xcodeproj file, so that OVCC can be built using Apple's Xcode IDE.